pornin/cycle-counter/README.md

     do that on a multi-tenant machine (though the wisdom of multi-tenant machines on modern hardware is a bit questionable these days).

-  - On some the smallest embedded systems (microcontrollers), maintaining the cycle counter can incur a noticeable increase in power draw; you'd prefer to reserve that to development boards, not production hardware.
+  - On some of the smallest embedded systems (microcontrollers), maintaining the cycle counter can incur a noticeable increase in power draw; you'd prefer to reserve that to development boards, not production hardware.

   - Cycle counts are per-core.
 If the operating system decides to migrate your process from one core to another, then cycle counts will apparently "jump".
-This is in general not much of a problem for development, because the OS tries not to migrate processes in general (it's expensive).
+This is in general not much of a problem for development, because the OS tries not to migrate processes (it's expensive).
 You can instruct the OS to "tie" a thread to a specific CPU core with the [`sched_setaffinity()`](https://man7.org/linux/man-pages/man2/sched_setaffinity.2.html) system call; you will want to do that if you have asymmetric hardware with "efficiency" and "performance" cores, so that you can bench performance on either type of core.

 The [`test_cycle.c`](test_cycle.c) file is a demonstration application that more-or-less expects to run on a Linux-like system; it uses the